Reduplication: Mortlockese

 The Mortlockese language is a Micronesian language spoken primarily on the Mortlock Islands.
 In the Mortlockese language, reduplication is used to show a habitual or imperfective aspect.
 For example, /jææjæ/ means "to use something" while the word /jæjjææjæ/ means "to use something habitually or repeatedly".
 Reduplication is also used in the Mortlockese Language to show extremity or extreme measures.
 One example of this can be seen in /ŋiimw alɛɛtɛj/ which means "hate him, her, or it".
 To mean "really hate him, her, or it," the phrase changes to /ŋii~mw al~mw alɛɛtɛj/.

 Pingelapese

-Pingelapese is a Micronesian language spoken on the Pingelap atoll and on two of the eastern Caroline Islands, called the high island of Pohnpei.
+Pingelapese is a Micronesian language spoken on Pingelap Atoll and on Pohnpei, an island in the eastern Caroline Islands.
 Pingelapese utilizes both duplication and triplication of a verb or part of a verb to express that something is happening for certain duration of time.
 No reduplication means that something happens.
 A reduplicated verb means that something is happening, and a triplication means that something is still happening.
 For example, saeng means 'to cry' in Pingelapese.
 When reduplicated and triplicated, the duration of this verb is changed: